spruceid/kepler-dapp/README.md

 ## Quickstart: Kepler+SIWE

 This guide will take you through the steps of getting Kepler running and creating an orbit using this Dapp.
 The steps below will assume you are using a Unix shell.
 If you are using Windows Powershell the general steps should still be correct, however some of the commands may be different.
-Alternatively you may find it easier to use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) and run these commands directly.
+Alternatively you may find it easier to use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) and run these commands directly, making sure `libssl-dev` and `pkg-config` are present.

 ### Step 0: Requirements